osg-htc/user-school-2018/docs/materials/day1/part1-ex2-commands.md

 Monday Exercise 1.2: Experiment With Basic HTCondor Commands
 ============================================================

-The goal of this exercise is to use the basic informational HTCondor commands, `condor_status` and `condor_q`.
-They will be useful for monitoring your jobs and available slots throughout the day.
+The goal of this exercise is to use the basic informational HTCondor commands, `condor_q` and `condor_status`.
+They will be useful for monitoring your jobs and available slots (respectively) throughout the week.

 This exercise should take only a few minutes.